Terms and Conditions

 Flex Web Hosting is the preferred Light Media web hosting provider.
 The Client is free to transfer their website hosting to another website hosting provider.
 Light Media will supply the most up to date backup of the website and associated data.
 Light Media will take all reasonable actions to transfer the Client’s domain name and website.
 All costs related to transferring the website to another hosting server is the responsibility of the Client.

 Once the project has been completed, as determined by Light Media, Light Media will notify the Client either verbally or in writing, and provide the Client with an opportunity to test and review the website.

-The Company provides 30-day warranty on bugs.
-The Company is not liable for fixing existing bugs on open source applications, third party software, plugins and extensions (such as Joomla, WordPress, Magento, Drupal, etc.), nor is the company liable for coding done by another developer or third-party provider.
+The Company provides 14-day warranty on bugs.
+The Company is not liable for fixing existing bugs on open source applications, third party software, plugins and extensions (such as Joomla, WordPress, Magento, Drupal, etc.), nor is the company liable for coding/updates/changes done by another developer / individual or third-party provider.

-Light Media will provide two rounds of revisions to the new websites or design, before the scope of work is completed, as long as such changes are based on the scope agreed in the proposal.
-These changes do not include development of new functions or modifications of existing functions in the website.
+Light Media will provide two rounds of revisions to the new websites content, before the scope of work is completed, as long as such changes are based on the scope agreed in the proposal.
+These changes do not include development of new functions, designs or modifications of existing functions in the website.
 Extended revisions and new features and functions outside of the scope will incur an extra charge.